- Preparing Pigs For Sedation

 As mentioned before, the use of reversal drugs is helpful to the pig for a swift recovery.
 Some of these drugs used are:

 Another thing to keep in mind is to be schooled on the after-effects of these drugs.
-Generally, no medication should be administered to an animal without its consequences sought out.
-This can be ensured by taking professional help.
+Generally, no medication should be administered to an animal without knowing its effects.

 It is vital to monitor the following during sedation: